Minimizing Finite Sums with the Stochastic Average Gradient: Appendix B: Proof of the theorem

+\\ The other two expressions (Constraints 8 and 9) are more complicated as there are second-order polynomials in $y$.
+If $n \geqslant 5$, they have positive second derivatives, negative derivatives at $y=0$ and $y=1$, and positive values at $y=1$.
+They are thus positive, which is verified by the code below.

-We thus need to check for $n=1$ (which is trivial because SAG becomes gradient descent), and then $n=2,3,4$.
-This leads to checking positivity of polynomials in $y$.
-A Matlab script that does exactly all the steps above is available from the first author's web page.
+\\ For the remaining scenarios where $n \in \{2,3,4\}$, we have a fixed $x$ so we can check the positivity of the polynomials in $y$.
+A Matlab script that does the steps above in addition to checking these not-particularly-interesting cases is available from the first author's web page.